CHILD Cohort Study

 - Second or third trimester of pregnancy

-- Supplementary Information about Population
+- Supplementary Information about selection criteria

 -